rajatmodi62/rajatmodi62.github.io/_posts/2024-10-27-reflection_mortal_machine copy.md

 ---
 layout: post
 comments: true
-title:  " On Reflections of a Mortal Machine"
+title:  " Reflections of a Mortal Machine"
 description: "What is a mortal machine?
 Am i really living my life to my full purpose?"
 date:   2024-10-26 11:00:00
 ---